DN-DETR: Accelerate DETR Training by Introducing Query DeNoising

 where $\mathbbm{1}(\cdot)$ is the indicator function. $\mathbbm{1}(x)=1$ if $x$ is true and $0$ otherwise.
 The instability of epoch $i$ for the whole data set is averaged over the instability numbers for all images.
 We omit the index for an image for notation simplicity in Eq. \eqref{eq: matching} and Eq. \eqref{eq: instability}.

 Fig.~\ref{fig:vib} shows a comparison of $IS$ between our DN-DETR (DeNoising DETR) and DAB-DETR.
-We conduct this evalutaion on COCO 2017 validation set ~\cite{lin2015microsoft} which has $7.36$ objects per image on average.
+We conduct this evaluation on the COCO 2017 validation set ~\cite{lin2015microsoft}, which has $7.36$ objects per image on average.
 So the largest possible $IS$ is $7.36 \times 2=14.72$.
 Fig. \ref{fig:vib} clearly shows that our method effectively alleviates the instability of matching.